Federal Work Study Program

 Students are paid at least minimum wage for each hour of work completed.
 For example, if your work award is $1,500, you would have to work approximately 7 hours a week during the academic year to receive your full $1,500 at minimum wage per hour.
 Job interviews are conducted when students arrive on campus in the fall.
 If interested in applying for a job on campus, please click here for available positions on the Student Employment Page.

 Students may not use the Work-Study award as a credit against their bill.
 Rather, students may use these work earnings for books and spending money.
 The reasoning here is that because of supply and demand changes, on-campus Work-Study jobs cannot be guaranteed.
 The Work-Study award, therefore, is not listed as a credit on the College bill.
-If on-campus employment is not obtained, the student may inquire with Career Services for off-campus employment opportunities.
+If on-campus employment is not obtained, the student may inquire with the Career Development Center for off-campus employment opportunities.